Project Tiger: History and objectives

-Project Tiger was initiated in 1973 by the Ministry of Environment, Forest and Climate Change of the Government of India.
+The tiger population in India had dwindled to 1,827 individuals by the early 1970s from an estimated 40,000 at the end of the 19th century.
+Due to the alarming decline of tiger population, the Indian Board of Wildlife, established in 1952, to advice the Government of India on wildlife conservation, formed a task force to save the tigers.
+Based on the recommendation of the task force, Project Tiger was launched on 1 April 1973 by the Ministry of Environment, Forest and Climate Change of the Government of India.
 The project was initiated to protect the tiger and its habitats and to establish dedicated tiger reserves for sustaining tiger populations.
 As per the section 38 of the Wild Life (Protection) Act, 1972, the state governments are responsible for preparing a Tiger Conservation Plan which includes planning and management of notified areas and maintaining the requisite competent staff to ensure the protection of the tiger reserve and providing inputs for maintaining a viable population of tigers, co-predators and prey animals.

 Tiger reserves consist of a core area which includes part(s) of protected areas such as a national park or a wildlife sanctuary and a buffer zone which is a mix of forested and non-forested land.
 Project tiger is aimed at performing the necessary activities to ensure viability of tiger population in the core area and to promote a balance between the existence of people and animals in the buffer zones.
 In 2006, National Tiger Conservation Authority was formed to administer the tiger reserves which were set up as a part of Project Tiger with Project Tiger becoming a centrally sponsored scheme (CSS) to provide funding for the establishment and administration of the tiger reserves.

 In 1973, nine protected areas were initially designated as tiger reserves.
 By the late 1980s, the initial nine reserves covering an area of 9115 km2 had been increased to 15 reserves covering an area of 24700 km2.
 By 1997, 23 tiger reserves encompassed an area of 33000 km2.
 As of December 2024, there are 57 protected areas that have been designated as tiger reserves.